cleverlight/lightenna/_posts/blog/2019-08-10-organise-puppet-manifests-using-classes.md

 ## Open-source
 All the code for these tutorials is available as part of [DevOps-Workstream](https://github.com/lightenna/devops-workstream).
 The segments from this tutorial specifically make up `puppet/tutorial/02-local-class` [here on GitHub](https://github.com/lightenna/devops-workstream/tree/master/puppet/tutorial/).

+If you'd like to see all the [previous and future installments of this tutorial](/tech/puppet), they're available under the `puppet` tag.

 ## Get your team coding
 If you'd like to help your Operations team move to infrastructure-as-code, please [get in touch](/contact) to find out how Lightenna consulting could accelerate your Cloud journey.